 Well, the short answer to this question is that you do not need a finance or business degree to get all the jobs in the stock market.
 A lot of financial companies hire employees from Engineering, mathematics, science, computing or economics background.
 In the era of internet technology, most of the financial giants are looking more for the skills and the aptitude of the candidates rather than just the degree.

-Anyways, there are still a few careers in the market like Investment Banking, Equity Research, Risk Management, Investment Management, etc where a special skill set and expert knowledge of finance is required and having a degree can give an advantage to the candidates.
+Anyways, there are still a few careers in the market like Investment Banking, Equity Research, Risk Management, Portfolio Management, etc where a special skill set and expert knowledge of finance is required and having a degree can give an advantage to the candidates.

 Nonetheless, having or not having a finance/commerce/business degree is just the starting point.
 There are a lot more things that you need to know if you want to build a career in the stock market industry which we are going to discuss in this post.